Janelia Research Campus

-Dr. Spruston is also Scientific Program Director at the Janelia Farm Research Campus.
+Dr. Spruston is also scientific program director at the Janelia Research Campus.

 After taking a neurophysiology class as a college senior, it struck Nelson Spruston that the brain is "what makes us who we are."
 While writing a research paper for that class, he was drawn to Daniel Johnston's work on the hippocampus, a brain structure that creates and houses memories.